-- on a subsequent disposal of the trees or underwood, or a part thereof, or an interest therein, whether with or apart from the land
+- on a subsequent disposal of the trees or underwood, whether all or only part of them, and whether with or separate from the land

 - it is between spouses or civil partners (IHTM11032), IHTA84/S126 (2)

-However enquiries about deferred IHT or CTT on woodlands damaged by storms, such as those on 15/16 October 1987, early 1990, and November 2000 and any offers to pay tax on the proceeds of timber so damaged, should be referred to TG.
+However enquiries about deferred IHT or Capital Transfer Tax on woodlands damaged by storms, such as those on 15/16 October 1987, early 1990, and November 2000 and any offers to pay tax on the proceeds of timber so damaged, should be referred to Technical.